Building with Nature Project

 In 2017, 15 parties signed a partnership agreement for the Interreg NSR Building with Nature project.
 Combating flooding by using nature, rather than controlling it.
 That is Building with Nature (BwN).
 The results of the project were published in July 2021.

-The Building with Nature project is an Interreg North Sea Region project and is subsidized by the North Sea Program of the European Regional Development Fund of the European Union.
+The Building with Nature project is an Interreg North Sea Region project and is subsidised by the North Sea Programme of the European Regional Development Fund of the European Union.